 Mishcka’s Art Statement

-Painting for me is a process.
+I paint the physical universe abstracted, but also non-objectively.
+Both are unplanned and spontaneous.
+Sometimes the painting just falls off the end of the brush, so to speak, but other times the painting develops in layers, going deeper over time.
+It’s an interesting process.
 If I can relinquish my hold on the outcome of the painting it feels like it paints itself.
-When I can accomplish that the result often surprises me by reflecting an inner state of which I was not conscious, but upon reflection depicts a truth.
-It answers the questions I didn’t know I asked.
+When I can accomplish that the result often surprises me by reflecting an inner state of which I was not aware, but upon reflection depicts a truth.
+It feels like it answers the question I didn’t know I asked.
+Sometimes the painting arrives accompanied by a poem.

-My abstract expressionist inspirations through the years have been, among others: Odilon Redon, Arthur Dove, Howard Hodgkin, and Josh Goldberg.
+My inspirations through the years have been, among others: Giotto, William Blake, Arthur Dove, Howard Hodgkin and of course, Josh Goldberg.

 Also inspirational is the ancient Buddhist song called The Seven Thunderbolt Phrases.
 My favorite is the 5th phrase which translates as: